-To transfer metrics from anycast receivers, we used a similar method to the extended version of MLD proposed by Haberman and Thaler [9].
+To transfer metrics from anycast receivers, we used a similar method to the extended version of MLD (we refer as ARD throughout this paper) proposed by Haberman and Thaler [13].
 They proposed that anycast receivers could join anycast membership by generating and sending an extended MLD report message.
 The anycast receiver set the multicast address field for the extended MLD report message to the anycast address it wished to join.
 All other fields were the same as regular (i.e., multicasting) MLD report messages.
 This simple extension enabled an anycast receiver to notify the anycast router only about membership information.
-However, an additional extension was required to transfer a metric.
+We made an additional extension to transfer a metric.